akmadian/NZXTSharp/README.md

  - This software is provided with no warranty.
  - Neither I, nor any of NZXTSharp's collaborators hold any liability for any broken or non-functional hardware resulting from use of this package.
 Please use your best judgement.

+NZXTSharp does not currently support any kind of rate limiting.
+I would reccomend rate limiting effect applications to ~90/ sec maximum.
+I believe that if you go over this, there is a potential for fried hardware, please use your best judgement.

 Neither I (akmadian), or NZXTSharp are affiliated with NZXT.

 Please keep in mind that NZXTSharp is in development, and will have breaking changes in the future.